plancsar/DniTools/README.md

 DniNum converts numbers between base 10 and 25, with various formats (Dnifont, Alphanumeric, Brackets).

+DniRoman converts a line of text in D'ni to and from various transliterations.

 DniSort sorts a csv database of D'ni words (or any wordlist for that matter) in D'ni alphabetical order, using NTS or Dnifont encoding (OTS is too irregular to sort properly).